What happens when you’re in an online gift basket business course? There’s lots of learning and more as I reveal five missteps my students make.

 Most of all, I can customize the basic lessons to help students create a specific plan for success according to wherever in the world they live.
 I find suppliers, create scripts to get sales, and much more during the six weeks we’re together.

-Similar to done-for-you support, all they have to do is ask for guidance, and when the course is done, each student can download and print a certificate of completion.
+Similar to done-for-you support, all they have to do is ask for guidance.
+When the course is done, each student can download and print a certificate of completion.

 Questions asked and comments shared during the class are beneficial for all students and me as well.
-I get to understand exactly what may hold a student back from succeeding and proceed to share my knowledge so that nothing blocks their opportunities.
+I get to understand exactly what may hold a student back from succeeding.
+Then I proceed to share my knowledge so nothing blocks their opportunities.

-I consider any unknowns revealed in the class’s discussion forum to be potential missteps, not mistakes.
-We all have preconceived notions about business ownership, and until you learn the truth, you’ll think something else that’s not true.
+I consider any unknowns revealed in the class’s discussion area to be potential missteps, not mistakes.
+We all have preconceived notions about business ownership.
+Until you learn the truth, you’ll think something else that’s not true.